tao101/hex2tailwind/readme.md

 # hex2tailwind

-Converts Hex Colors to Tailwind CSS Color Names
+Converts Hex Colors to Tailwind CSS Color Names.

+You can learn more about the reasoning behind creating this package in my blog post [here](https://choosealicense.com/licenses/mit/)

 # Installation